| | | | | | | | | | |

 • Take your time to cook the onion-tomato mixture.
 The key to an astounding Maharashtrian “rassa” is oil separation, achieved through slow cooking.
 Instead of rushing things along and adding water too early, be patient, keep stirring, and cook the onion-tomato mixture for at least five minutes.
 When you mix the sauce, the ingredients should stick together like thick jam, and oil should visibly leave the sides.
 This step is crucial, so don’t rush it!

-• Use a mix of chili powders.
+• Use a mix of chilli powders.
 This Indian potato cauliflower curry is designed to be pretty spicy!
-However, I like to mix two different chili powders to get the ideal balance of flavor, spiciness, and vibrant color.
+However, I like to mix two different chilli powders to get the ideal balance of flavour, spiciness, and vibrant colour.

 • Finish with goda masala.
 This Marathi spice blend is smoky, subtly sweet, and highly aromatic.
 Added right at the end of cooking elevates this flower batata rassa to a whole new level.